rpgarner/u2_lesson_react_APIs/README.md

 export const POSTER_PATH = 'https://image.tmdb.org/t/p/original'
 ```

 The `axiosConfig` variable will be used to provide our access token on each request via the request headers.
-Our api's base url will never change so we'll store it in the `BASE_URL` variable.
-And finally, in order to view the provided images, we'll need the url stored in the `POSTER_PATH` variable in order to complete the image urls.
+Our APIs base URL will never change so we'll store it in the `BASE_URL` variable.
+And finally, in order to view the provided images, we'll need the URL stored in the `POSTER_PATH` variable in order to complete the image URLs.

 ### Setting Up Our Environment Variables

-Environment variables are pieces of information stored in a file that **SHOULD NOT** get pushed to github.
+Environment variables are pieces of information stored in a file that **SHOULD NOT** get pushed to GitHub.
 We store sensitive information like credentials or production app information here.

 To set this up, create a `.env` file in the root directory of this lab.
 Once created, it should be on the same folder level as your `package.json`.